FAQs for Employers

 What are the employer's responsibilities when an accident occurs?

-Immediately upon learning of an employee's injury or death, the employer must furnish written information to the employee or employee's dependents on available benefits (using Form K WC-27 or K WC-270), the claims process,
+Immediately upon learning of an employee's injury or death, the employer must furnish written information to the employee or employee's dependents on available benefits (using Form K-WC 27-A or

-available from the Division of Workers Compensation, insurance carrier or group-funded pool.
+K-WC 270-A (Spanish) are available from the Division of Workers Compensation's

 Can I purchase a workers compensation policy from the state of Kansas and if not, who do I contact?